vuanhtuan1012/machine-learning/README.md

 <img src="images/linear_regression_house.svg" width="100%">
 </p>

-There's only one point that we need to pay attention is house sizes are about 1000 times the number of bedrooms.
+There's only one point that we need to pay attention to: house sizes are about 1000 times the number of bedrooms.
 Therefore, we should perform feature normalization before launching gradient descent so that it converges much more quickly.

 Create the function `normalize_features()`
 ```Python